akka/alpakka/docs/src/main/paradox/kinesis.md

 ### Create the Kinesis Firehose client

-Flows provided by this connector need a `AmazonKinesisFirehoseAsync` instance to publish messages.
+Flows provided by this connector need a `FirehoseAsyncClient` instance to publish messages.

 @@@ note
-The `AmazonKinesisFirehoseAsync` instance you supply is thread-safe and can be shared amongst multiple `GraphStages`.
+The `FirehoseAsyncClient` instance you supply is thread-safe and can be shared amongst multiple `GraphStages`.
 As a result, individual `GraphStages` will not automatically shutdown the supplied client when they complete.
 It is recommended to shut the client instance down on Actor system termination.
 @@@